UniversalDependencies/docs-automation/valdan/README.txt

 This is Dan's implementation of the automatic validation of UD data.
-The scripts should ideally lie in a CGI-accessible folder so that Github web hook can invoke them upon push to a UD repository.
+The scripts should ideally lie in a CGI-accessible folder so that GitHub web hook can invoke them upon push to a UD repository.
 At the same time, all UD data repositories should be cloned as subfolders of that CGI folder.
 That poses a problem for versioning of the scripts themselves (we want to avoid nested git folders).
 Therefore I recommend